AnicetNgrt/flore1/README.md

 [-> I just want the code thanks.](#tuto1_code)

 ### 🎨 Creating a text sprite:
+First, you need the basic usage code I gave
 In order to create our text sprite we need to create a "building manual" for the sprite.
 Don't worry it is just an array of strings.
 ```python
 # following the previously given code: